Are You Struggling To Create A Healthy Family System?

 This is your family’s lives and wellbeing.
 Addressing everyone’s mental and emotional health and ability to connect now can lead to both immediate and long-term results.
 It can also prevent difficulties within the family from getting worse and behaviors from becoming entrenched as your children get older.

 Many people come to BPS having worked with other therapists who were not trained to work specifically with blended and step family issues or who they or their family couldn’t relate with – which is a waste of time and money.
-At BPS, we’ll conduct a referral assessment and match your family with a therapist who is trained and experienced to work with blended and step families and whose personality is a good match for your family.
+At BPS, we’ll conduct a increase the likelihood of a good fit, BPS offers an online therapist directory and match your family with a therapist who is trained and experienced to work with blended and step families and whose personality is a good match for your family.
 Once you find that good match, making a commitment to your partner, children and yourself may be one of the most valuable investments there is.
 Imagine everyone in your home feeling and functioning better now and in the long-term on a regular basis and ask yourself what that’s worth.

 If money is still an issue, you can talk with your BPS therapist to see if they work on a sliding scale.
 They may also be able to help you find other lower cost resources in the community.

-We encourage you to schedule a referral assessment with a BPS therapist, trained by BPS Director, Dr. Jan Hittelman.
-We will work with you to determine what your family’s specific issues are and to ensure a good match between you, your family and a BPS therapist in terms of personality, style and expertise.
+To increase the likelihood of a good fit, BPS offers an online therapist directory which will help you to determine what your family’s specific issues are and to ensure a good match between you, your family and a BPS therapist in terms of personality, style and expertise.